lindell/multi-gitter/README.md

 # Use SSH cloning URL instead of HTTPS + token.
 This requires that a setup with ssh keys that have access to all repos and that the server is already in known_hosts.
 ssh-auth: false

-# The GitHub/GitLab personal access token.
+# The personal access token for the targeting platform.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
 token:

 # The name of a user.
 All repositories owned by that user will be used.